Audi TT RS Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for an Audi TT RS are $1,214 a year including full coverage.
-Comprehensive insurance costs around $266, collision insurance costs $410, and liability coverage is $402.
-Liability-only coverage costs around $446 a year, and high-risk coverage costs $2,614 or more.
-16-year-old drivers cost the most to insure at up to $4,538 a year.
+Average insurance rates for an Audi TT RS are $1,214 a year including full coverage.
+Comprehensive costs approximately $266 a year, collision costs $410, and liability insurance costs $402.
+A liability-only policy costs as little as $446 a year, with high-risk insurance costing around $2,614.
+16-year-old drivers receive the highest rates at $4,538 a year or more.

 Average premium for full coverage: $1,214

-Price estimates include $500 policy deductibles, 30/60 split liability limits, and includes both medical and UM/UIM coverage.
-Prices are averaged for all 50 U.S. states and for different TT RS trim levels.
+Rate estimates include $500 deductible amounts, 30/60 bodily injury liability limits, and includes both medical and uninsured motorist insurance.
+Rates are averaged for all 50 U.S. states and TT RS trim levels.

 Use the form below to get customized rates for your location.